 The Cambridge Water Department's "High Read" notification program, allows the Water Department to contact property owners soon after an incident of high usage is detected.
-Speedy notification will allow property owners to repair any leaks that may cause the high read, thus minimizing the impact on the Water and Sewer
+Speedy notification will allow property owners to repair any leaks that may cause

 The program needs customers to update contact information so the Water Department is able to contact property owners as soon as a "High Read" is detected.
-Please call Brian McCoy at 617-349-4771 or email him at HighReads@cambridgema.gov with your account number, phone number, mailing address and email address.
+Please call Brian McCoy at 617-349-4737 or email him at HighReads@cambridgema.gov with your account number, phone number, mailing address and email address.